Update: Feb 2025

 - Ngot Ran – 38 Hang Bong street (google map)

 Yes, Hanoi is a paradise of noodles.
-You canât count how many kinds of noodle that Hanoi proudly has.
-However, to my opinion, the special, signature noodle that you can only find the best in Hanoi is Bun Thang.
-The âThangâ in its name origins from the way the dish is prepared.
-Because it takes so many ingredients to perfect the dish that people link the process to the process of old Vietnamese pharmacists prepare herbal medicine for their clients/patient .
+You canât count how many kinds of noodles that Hanoi proudly has.
+However, in my opinion, Bun Thang is the special signature noodle that you can only find the best in Hanoi.
+The âThangâ in its name originates from the way the dish is prepared.
+Because it takes so many ingredients to perfect the dish, people link the process to the process of old Vietnamese pharmacists preparing herbal medicine for their clients/patients.

 You can find it at: